Bob Wheaton

-Robert John "Bob" Wheaton (born 28 December 1941) is a Canadian former backstroke swimmer and Candian record holder.
+Robert John "Bob" Wheaton (born 28 December 1941) is a Canadian former backstroke swimmer and Canadian record holder.
 He represented Canada at the 1960 Rome Olympics where he competed in the 100-meter backstroke and swam the leadoff backstroke leg in the 4x100 meter medley.
 In his short swimming career, he set over 30 Canadian backstroke, butterfly, medley and relay event swimming records.
 He would later attend the Universities of Victoria and British Columbia, and work in the fields of construction and real estate.